-- World Conference on Interventional Oncology in May 2013 - International Liver Cancer Association Annual Conference in September 2013 - European Conference on Interventional Oncology in June 2013 and April 2014
+- World Conference on Interventional Oncology in May 2013 - International Liver Cancer Association Annual Conference in September 2013 - European Conference on Interventional Oncology in June 2013 and April 2014 - American Society of Clinical Oncology 50th Annual Meeting in June 2014

-The Company also completed computational modeling with supplementary preclinical animal studies supporting the relationship between heating duration and clinical outcomes.
+We also completed computational modeling with supplementary preclinical animal studies supporting the relationship between heating duration and clinical outcomes.

-On February 24, 2014, we announced that the United States Food and Drug Administration (FDA), after its customary 30 day review period, has provided and allowed, subject to compliance with regulatory standards, clearance for the Company's planned pivotal, double-blind, placebo-controlled Phase III trial (the "OPTIMA Study") of ThermoDox®, its proprietary heat-activated liposomal encapsulation of doxorubicin in combination with RFA in primary liver cancer, also known as hepatocellular carcinoma (HCC).
-The OPTIMA Study trial design is based on the comprehensive analysis of data from the HEAT Study, which, as described above, demonstrated that treatment with ThermoDox® resulted in a 50 percent improvement in overall survival in a substantial number of HCC patients that received an optimized RFA treatment.
-The Company expects to launch the study in the first half of 2014.
-The OPTIMA Study is designed with extensive input from globally recognized HCC researchers and clinicians and after receiving formal written consultation from the FDA.
+The OPTIMA Study.
+On February 24, 2014, we announced that the United States Food and Drug Administration (FDA), after its customary 30 day review period, provided and allowed, subject to compliance with regulatory standards, clearance for our planned pivotal, double-blind, placebo-controlled Phase III trial (the OPTIMA Study) of ThermoDox®, in combination with RFA in primary liver cancer, also known as hepatocellular carcinoma (HCC).
+The OPTIMA Study trial design is based on the comprehensive analysis of data from the HEAT Study.
+We launched the OPTIMA Study in the first half of 2014.
+The OPTIMA Study was designed with extensive input from globally recognized HCC researchers and clinicians and after receiving formal written consultation from the FDA.
 The OPTIMA Study is expected to enroll approximately 550 patients globally, with up to 100 sites in the United States, Europe, China and Asia Pacific, and will evaluate ThermoDox® in combination with RFA, which will be standardized to a minimum of 45 minutes across all investigators and sites for treating lesions 3 to 7 centimeters, versus standardized RFA alone.
 The primary endpoint for the trial is overall survival, and the secondary endpoint for the trial is PFS and Safety.
 The statistical plan calls for two interim efficacy analyses by an independent Data Monitoring Committee.
+On September 2, 2014, we announced that the first patient had been enrolled in the OPTIMA Study.

-In addition, the Company recently met with the China State Food and Drug Administration (CHINA FDA) to discuss the OPTIMA Phase III trial including minimum patient enrollment requirements supporting ThermoDox®'s registration in China.
+In addition, we met with the China State Food and Drug Administration (CHINA FDA) in 2014 to discuss the OPTIMA Phase III trial including minimum patient enrollment requirements supporting ThermoDox®'s registration in China.
 Based on those discussions, we are submitting an application for accelerated approval of the study in China.
-The Company plans to expand its clinical site footprint in Europe and will meet with the European Medicines Agency (EMA) during 2014.
+We plan to expand our clinical site footprint in Europe and will meet with the European Medicines Agency (EMA) during 2014.
+We have filed a request for a Voluntary Harmonization Procedure (VHP) in Europe, which provides for the assessment of multinational clinical trial applications across several European countries, including Germany, France and Spain.
+The Company's request for a VHP in Europe was approved on October 23, 2014.